-Crock Pot Cooked Fresh Ham is so easy, moist and tender and makes a lot to feed a crowd or use for other dishes.
+Crock Pot Cooked Fresh Ham is easy with only 5 ingredients.
+It is tender, gluten & diary free and makes a lot to feed a crowd or meal prep.

 The first time I made this, my youngest son and I got home late from an event and it was sitting on the counter ready to eat.
 We were hungry and it smelled SO GOOD!
 I took off the lid and started pulling out chunks with forks to put in a serving dish.
 We just stood at the counter and ate and ate and ate it.
 We did not care about or need anything with it because it was so good on its own.

 A note about fresh ham:

 Fresh ham is not ham.
 What?!
 No. It is the same piece of pork used to make ham but fresh ham is not cured or smoked like what we think of as ham.
 It is just a piece of pork.
 I did not know there was such a thing until we got our pig for the freezer.

 This recipe calls for a 7 pound ham because that is what I had.
 If yours is bigger or smaller, just adjust the seasonings and soy sauce.
 If you have some left over, just store it in a jar or baggie until you need it again—UNLESS it touched the meat at all.
 Then it needs to be thrown away.

 We always have plenty of leftovers from this.
 Stay tuned for great ideas to use them for easy, meat-already-cooked recipes! 🙂

 Leftovers can also be frozen until you are ready to use them.

 Try some leftover meat in Healthy Pork Curry Vegetable Soup.